extratone/bilge/redirection.md

 - [**/ringtones**](https://davidblue.wtf/ringtones), Redirects to a page with all of my custom iPhone/iOS ringtones (embeds and links to download the ringtone files.)
 - [**/routinehub**](https://davidblue.wtf/routinehub), Redirects to my RoutineHub profile.
 - [**/rowdyhitler**](https://davidblue.wtf/rowdyhitler), Redirects to the TikTok re-upload of my classic Joke Video, *Flight of The Joke Numbers*.
+- [**/scarysummaries**](https://davidblue.wtf/scarysummaries), Redirects to the WTF documentation page for my Scary Summaries OpenAI Experimentation with the Toolbox Pro Beta.
 - [**/screw**](https://davidblue.wtf/screw), Redirects to the WTF documentation for my DJ Screw Discography Raindrop Collection - an Index of the DJ Screw Discography Collection on Archive.org.
 - [**/scrubs**](https://davidblue.wtf/scrubs), Redirects to the WTF-local “Siri Shortcuts for Scrubs” library.
 - [**/scud**](https://davidblue.wtf/scud), Redirects to the WTF vocabulary page for "scud."